 Besides the direct dangers of sibling violence, the abuse can cause all kinds of long-term problems on into adulthood.
 Research shows that violence between siblings is quite common.
 In fact, it is probably even more common than child abuse (by parents) or spouse abuse.
 Unfortunately, the most violent members of American families are the kids.

 Experts estimate that 3 kids in 100 are dangerously violent toward a brother or sister.
-A 2005 study puts the number of assaults each year to kids by a sibling at about 35 per 100 children.
+One recent study puts the number of assaults each year to kids by a sibling at about 35 per 100 children.
 The same study found the rate to be similar across income levels and racial and ethnic groups.
 Likewise, many researchers have estimated sibling incest to be much more common than parent-child incest.

 It seems that when violent acts occur between siblings, family members often don’t see it as abuse.
 How do you identify abuse?
 What is the difference between sibling violence and sibling rivalry?